-9.1.1 Export Bitstream Tool
+10.1.1 Export Bitstream Tool

 This topic describes the export bitstream tool when the device is configured with Custom Security option in the Security Policy Manager - SmartFusion2 and IGLOO2.
-For information about exporting your bitstream, see the Export Bitstream topic.
+For information about exporting your bitstream, see Export Bitstream.

-Figure 9-3.
+Figure 10-3.
 Export Bitstream Dialog Box with Configured Custom Security Options in the Security Policy Manager